magnetikonline/css-animation-event/README.md

 One caveat to be aware of, both `onAnimationEnd()` and `onTransitionEnd()` create 'one shot' event handlers and should be called *just after* CSS updates have been applied to the element, allowing instant delegation back to the given callback handler for unsupported browsers.

-Internally `CSSAnimEvent` attaches singular `animationend` and `transitionend` event handlers on the documents `<html/>` element and delegates to given callbacks as required.
+Internally `CSSAnimEvent` attaches singular `animationend` and `transitionend` event handlers to the `<html/>` element and delegates to given callbacks as required.

-Using CSS3 `animation/@keyframes` is *slightly* more work since animated elements will never reach their keyframe target with unsupported browsers, but a little CSS/JavaScript can handle this situation:
+Using CSS3 `animation/@keyframes` is *slightly* more work since animated elements will never reach their intended keyframe target within unsupported browsers, but a little CSS/JavaScript can handle this situation:

 ```css
 @keyframes myanimation {